Men in the American Women’s Rights Movement, 1830–1890

-Focussing mainly on nine men – William Lloyd Garrison, Wendell Philips, James Mott, Frederick Douglass, Henry B. Blackwell, Stephen S. Foster, Henry Ward Beecher, Robert Purvis, and Thomas Wentworth Higginson, the book demonstrates how thier interactions influenced debates within and outside the movement, marriages and friendships as well as the evolution of (self-)definitions of masculinity throughout the 19th century.
-Re-evaluating the historical evolution of feminisms as movements for and by women, as well as the meanings of identity politics before and after the Civil War, this is a crucial text for the history of both American feminisms and American politics and society
+Focussing mainly on nine men—William Lloyd Garrison, Wendell Phillips, James Mott, Frederick Douglass, Henry B. Blackwell, Stephen S. Foster, Henry Ward Beecher, Robert Purvis, and Thomas Wentworth Higginson, the book demonstrates how their interactions influenced debates within and outside the movement, marriages and friendships as well as the evolution of (self-)definitions of masculinity throughout the 19th century.
+Re-evaluating the historical evolution of feminisms as movements for and by women, as well as the meanings of identity politics before and after the Civil War, this is a crucial text for the history of both American feminisms and American politics and society.

 This is an important scholarly intervention that would be of interest to scholars in the fields of gender history, women’s history, gender studies and modern American history.

 Introduction; Chapter One: William Lloyd Garrison and Wendell Phillips: The "Man Question"; Chapter Two: Frederick Douglass and James Mott: Women’s Rights Partners; Chapter Three: Stephen S. Foster and Henry B. Blackwell: Women’s Rights as Men’s Rights ; Chapter Four: Robert Purvis and Henry Ward Beecher: Men v.
 Women’s Rights; Chapter Five: Frederick Douglass and Thomas Wentworth Higginson: The "Back Benches" of the Women’s Rights Movement;